alexandre-eymael/HESSIAN/deployment/README.md

 The API can be queried with an HTTP payload.
 Specifically, the header of the request should contain the API key in the `HESSIAN-API-Key` field.
 According to the request, the parameters and the body of the request are different.
 The `query_api.py` file proposes ready-to-use functions to query our API.

 ### ✉️ Inference Request
 To perform inference on an image, the request should contain the model type as parameters in the `model` field.
-Additionnaly, the image encoded in base64 as a raw string should be sent in the body of the request:
+Additionally, the image encoded in base64 as a raw string should be sent in the body of the request:

 ```python
 import requests